 Just as you’d cut and slice your tomatoes and cucumbers before you toss them in bowl, create the separate ‘ingredients’ of each scene before you throw them in the ‘bowl’ of your scene.

-For example, first do a free write on just the dialogue you could use in a scene.
-Then write out all the characters’ body movements and gestures, then their internal thoughts.
-Next, you could free write on the setting detail – the clothes, décor, and so forth.
+For example, first do a free write on the dialogue you could use in a scene.
+Then write out the characters’ body movements and gestures, then their internal thoughts.
+Next, free write on the setting detail – the clothes, décor, and so forth.

 When you’ve created these, choose the best elements from those free writes to put your scene together.
 I tried this approach in a scene in my own novel, and I was surprised at how well it worked – it just made writing the scene that much easier.

 On the weekend, I watched the 2003 TV remake of Tennessee Williams’s The Roman Spring of Mrs Stone, an update of the 1956 movie version of this writer’s only novel.